Desktop Metal Inc. (DM) Shares Down Despite Recent Market Volatility

-Desktop Metal Inc. (NYSE: DM)’s stock price has dropped by -7.29 in relation to previous closing price of 1.92.
-Nevertheless, the company has seen a loss of -19.09% in its stock price over the last five trading days.
+Desktop Metal Inc. (NYSE: DM) has seen a decline in its stock price by -2.86 in relation to its previous close of 1.75.
+However, the company has experienced a -20.93% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Desktop Metal Inc. (NYSE: DM) Right Now?